KayleeMcLaren/Serverless-Fintech-Ecosystem/README.md

 **Solo project:** I designed, built, tested, and deployed this entire system independently.
 Every architectural decision, every line of code, every test is mine.

-**Why this matters:** In my day job at AIMLScore, I was part of a 4-person team where I owned specific components (dashboard, infrastructure) but worked under senior developer guidance for overall architecture.
+**Why this matters:** In my day job at AIMLScore, I was part of a 4-person engineering team where I owned specific components (dashboard, infrastructure) but worked under senior developer guidance for overall architecture.
 This project demonstrates I can also architect complete systems from scratch.

 **Time investment:** Built over 3 months (Oct 2025 - Dec 2025) while working full-time, averaging 15-20 hours per week.